OfficeDev/msteams-docs.de-DE/msteams-platform/tabs/how-to/access-teams-context.md

-    "teamName": "The name of the current team", "channelId": "The channel ID in the format 19:[id]@thread.skype", "channelName": "The name of the current channel", "chatId": "The chat ID in the in the format 19:[id]@thread.skype", "locale": "The current locale of the user formatted as languageId-countryId (for example, en-us)", "entityId": "The developer-defined unique ID for the entity this content points to", "subEntityId": "The developer-defined unique ID for the sub-entity this content points to", "loginHint": "A value suitable as a login hint for Azure AD.
-This is usually the login name of the current user, in their home tenant", "userPrincipalName": "The User Principal Name of the current user, in the current tenant", "userObjectId": "The Azure AD object id of the current user, in the current tenant", "tid": "The Azure AD tenant ID of the current user", "groupId": "Guid identifying the current O365 Group ID", "theme": "The current UI theme: default | dark | contrast", "isFullScreen": "Indicates whether the tab is in full-screen mode", "userLicenseType": "Indicates the user licence type in the given SKU (for example, student or teacher)", "tenantSKU": "Indicates the SKU category of the tenant (for example, EDU)", "channelType": "microsoftTeams.ChannelType.Private | microsoftTeams.ChannelType.Regular" }
+    "teamName": "The name of the current team", "channelId": "The channel ID in the format 19:[id]@thread.skype", "channelName": "The name of the current channel", "chatId": "The chat ID in the format 19:[id]@thread.skype", "locale": "The current locale of the user formatted as languageId-countryId (for example, en-us)", "entityId": "The developer-defined unique ID for the entity this content points to", "subEntityId": "The developer-defined unique ID for the sub-entity this content points to", "loginHint": "A value suitable as a login hint for Azure AD.
+This is usually the login name of the current user, in their home tenant", "userPrincipalName": "The principal name of the current user, in the current tenant", "userObjectId": "The Azure AD object id of the current user, in the current tenant", "tid": "The Azure AD tenant ID of the current user", "groupId": "Guid identifying the current O365 Group ID", "theme": "The current UI theme: default | dark | contrast", "isFullScreen": "Indicates if the tab is in full-screen", "teamType": "The type of team",
+    "teamSiteUrl": "The root SharePoint site associated with the team", "teamSiteDomain": "The domain of the root SharePoint site associated with the team", "teamSitePath": "The relative path to the SharePoint site associated with the team", "channelRelativeUrl": "The relative path to the SharePoint folder associated with the channel", "sessionId": "The unique ID for the current Teams session for use in correlating telemetry data", "userTeamRole": "The user's role in the team", "isTeamArchived": "Indicates if team is archived",
+    "hostClientType": "The type of host client.
+Possible values are android, ios, web, desktop, rigel", "frameContext": "The context where tab URL is loaded (for example, content, task, setting, remove, sidePanel)", "sharepoint": "The SharePoint context is available only when hosted in SharePoint", "tenantSKU": "The license type for the current user tenant", "userLicenseType": "The license type for the current user", "parentMessageId": "The parent message ID from which this task module is launched", "ringId": "The current ring ID",
+    "appSessionId": "The unique ID for the current session used for correlating telemetry data", "isCallingAllowed": "Indicates if calling is allowed for the current logged in user", "isPSTNCallingAllowed": "Indicates if PSTN calling is allowed for the current logged in user", "meetingId": "The meeting ID used by tab when running in meeting context", "defaultOneNoteSectionId": "The OneNote section ID that is linked to the channel" }
 ```